I want to talk about something that is all too real for me and, I imagine, quite a few of you as well.

 How to Change Your Mindset

-Gratitude reminds you that there are little things in life to be grateful for: hot coffee, that one song you love more than anything, sunshine, bird chirping, stars, etc.
+Gratitude reminds you that there are little things in life to be grateful for: hot coffee, that one song you love more than anything, sunshine, birds chirping, stars, etc.

 We often get caught up in life, go through the motions.